Collect MySQL binary logs (to be deprecated)

 Usage notes

-We recommend that you relax the limits on resource usage for Logtail to handle traffic spikes and mitigate data risks.
-If the limits are exceeded, Logtail may be forcefully restarted.
+We recommend that you relax the Logtail resource usage limits to handle traffic spikes and mitigate data risks.
+Logtail may be forcefully restarted if these limits are exceeded.

 You can modify the related parameters in the /usr/local/ilogtail/ilogtail_config.json file.
 For more information, see Configure the startup parameters of Logtail.

-You can relax the limit on CPU utilization to two cores and the limit on memory usage to 2,048 MB.
-Example:
+For example, you can set the CPU utilization limit to two cores and the memory usage limit to 2,048 MB:

 {